telerik/ajax-docs/api/server/Telerik.Web.UI/RadDropDownTree.md

 Gets or sets the data field holding the Value property for the currently bound DropDownTreeNode.

+###  DefaultMessage `String`

+Gets or sets a value indicating what message will be displayed then the control is empty (no entries selected).

-###  ODataDataSourceID `String`
+###  DefaultValue `String`

-Gets or sets the ODataDataSource used for data binding.
+Gets or sets the default value of the control used for validation.

 ###  DropDownNodeTemplate `ITemplate`

 Gets or sets the template for displaying all DropDownTreeNode in the current tree.

+###  DropDownSettings `DropDownSettings`

+Gets the DropDown settings.

+###  EmbeddedTree `RadTreeView`

+Gets a reference to the embedded tree

+#### Remarks
+RadTreeView control is integrated in the RadDropDownTree.

+###  EnableAjaxSkinRendering `String`

+Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests

+#### Remarks
+If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.

+###  EnableDirectionDetection `Boolean`

+Determines whether the Direction Detection is enabled or not.

+###  EnableEmbeddedBaseStylesheet `Boolean`

+Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.

+#### Remarks
+If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

+###  EnableEmbeddedScripts `Boolean`

+Gets or sets the value, indicating whether to render script references to the embedded scripts or not.

+#### Remarks
+If EnableEmbeddedScripts is set to false you will have to register the needed Scripts files by hand.

+###  EnableEmbeddedSkins `String`

+Gets or sets the value, indicating whether to render links to the embedded skins or not.

+#### Remarks
+If EnableEmbeddedSkins is set to false you will have to register the needed CSS files by hand.

+###  EnableEntryTextHtmlEncoding `Boolean`

+Gets or sets a value indicating whether RadDropDownTree should HTML encode the text of the entries.

+###  EnableFiltering `Boolean`

+Gets or sets a value indicating whether the control filtering is enabled.

+###  EnableScreenBoundaryDetection `Boolean`

+Determines whether the Screen Boundaries Detection is enabled or not.

 ###  Entries `DropDownTreeEntryCollection`

 Gets the RadDropDownTree
                 entries collection.

-###  UniqueID `String`

-Gets the unique, hierarchically qualified identifier for the server
-            control.

-###  DefaultMessage `String`

-Gets or sets a value indicating what message will be displayed then the control is empty (no entries selected).

-###  EnableEntryTextHtmlEncoding `Boolean`

-Gets or sets a value indicating whether RadDropDownTree should HTML encode the text of the entries.

-###  DropDownSettings `DropDownSettings`

-Gets the DropDown settings.

-###  CheckBoxes `DropDownTreeCheckBoxes`

-Get or sets the CheckBox state of the RadDropDownTree.

-###  HeaderTemplate `ITemplate`

-Gets or sets the  that defines the  header template.

-###  FooterTemplate `ITemplate`

-Gets or sets the  that defines the  footer template.

-###  Header `WebControl`

-Get a header of
-            RadDropDownTree.

-###  Footer `WebControl`

-Get a footer of
-            RadDropDownTree.

-###  AutoPostBack `Boolean`

-Gets or sets a value indicating whether a postback to the server automatically
-            occurs when the user changes the RadDropDownTree selection.

-###  TextMode `DropDownTreeTextMode`

-Gets or sets a value indicating whether the entry should show the its full path in the entry area.

-###  FullPathDelimiter `String`

-Gets or sets a value indicating the delimiter in FullPath text mode.

 ###  EntriesDelimiter `DropDownTreeEntryCollection`

 Gets or sets a value indicating the delimiter between entries.

-###  DefaultValue `String`

-Gets or sets the default value of the control used for validation.

-###  SelectedText `String`

-Gets the entries text with the appropriate delimiter.

-###  SelectedValue `String`

-Gets the entries values in comma separated list.

-###  ExpandNodeOnSingleClick `Boolean`

-Gets or sets a value indicating whether the DropDownNodes expands on single click.

-###  CheckNodeOnClick `Boolean`

-Gets or sets a value indicating whether the DropDownNodes expands on single click.

-###  ButtonSettings `DropDownTreeButtonSettings`

-Used to customize the appearance of the buttons displayed by RadDropDownTree.

-###  FilterSettings `DropDownTreeFilterSettings`

-Used to customize filtering of the RadDropDownTree.

-###  LocalizationPath `String`

-Gets or sets a value indicating where RadDropDownTree will look for its .resx localization files.

-###  Culture `CultureInfo`

-Gets or sets the selected culture.
-Localization strings will be loaded based on this value.

-###  Localization `DropDownTreeButtons`

-Gets the localization.

-###  EnableFiltering `Boolean`

-Gets or sets a value indicating whether the control filtering is enabled.

-###  WebServiceSettings `WebServiceSettings`

-Gets the settings for the web service used to populate nodes when ExpandMode set to WebService.

 ###  ExpandAnimation `AnimationSettings`